And honestly, if you DON'T have a hard time feeling your chest working while bench pressing, this method is going to be even better for you.

 You will immediately feel the constant tension on the pecs...and you will also feel how much tougher the exercise is with TRUE continuous tension after just a few reps.

-I recommend sets of at least 5 reps with this exercise...even up into the 15+ range is fine.
-Don't go to complete failure but push hard.
+I recommend sets of at least 5 reps with this exercise.

-You can do 3-5 sets of this exercise, and yes, you can definitely do this on inline bench press as well.
+You can do 3-5 sets of this exercise, and yes, you can definitely do this on incline bench press or close grip bench press as well.

 Bottom line, if you love bench pressing and want to really crank up the effect on your pecs...and make the bench press a REAL chest-builder, give this setup a try!